Wouldn’t it be great if you could experience the great outdoors without having to rough it?

 Alternatives to Traditional Tents

-The first step toward booking a glamping adventure is to figure out where you’d like to go.
+The first step toward booking a luxury glamping adventure is to figure out where you’d like to go.
 There are attractive glamping destinations all over the world including private beaches, remote mountaintop cabins, and even tree houses!

 If you’ve never gone glamping, here’s a quick list of the types of structures you may want to stay in.